The UK Seniors Championship this week will feature the likes of Jimmy White, Stephen Hendry, and John Parrott.

 The Londoner is one of four seeded competitors who have received a bye through to the quarter-finals – alongside Hendry, Parrott, and James Wattana.

-White and Hendry have been kept apart on opposite sides of the UK Seniors Championship draw, ensuring that a mouthwatering showdown for glory could still be on the cards.
+White and Hendry have been kept apart on opposite sides of the UK Seniors Championship bracket, ensuring that a mouthwatering showdown for glory could still be on the cards.

 Seven-time world champion Hendry has been busy since he retired at the Crucible in 2012, with a lot of his time taken up by his television punditry, his promotion of Chinese pool, and his role as a member of the PokerStars team.